BuddheemaRyan/BuddheemaRyan/README.md

 <br>

 <p>
-  Hello There! <em><b>I'm BuddheemaRyan</b></em>, a Software Engineering Student.
-I enjoy learning new technologies, problem solving, and building meaningful projects.
+  Hello There! <em><b>I'm BuddheemaRyan</b></em>, a Trainee Software Engineering  I enjoy learning new technologies, problem solving, and building meaningful projects.
 I'm passionate about clean code, UI/UX design, and turning ideas into code — one commit at a time .
 Currently working on exciting projects to sharpen my skills in Java, frontend development, and clean architecture.
 </p>